-- Write down what you know about this person.
-What they do, who they are, what role do they play in the situation and in relation to you?
+Write down what you know about this person.
+What do they do, who they are, and what role do they play in the situation and in relation to you?

 Choose a new movie or TV show, you can also do this using a longer YouTube video (longer than 15min)

-- Make note if you notice anything different.
+Make a note if you notice anything different.

-- Did their relationship start out different then it ended and how you remembered?
+Did their relationship start out different than it ended and how you remembered?

-- Were there interactions that were of more of less importance by re-watching?
+Were there interactions that were of more or less importance by re-watching?

-Watch a how-to video and once done write down all of the steps, see how accurate you were able to take in and listen to the information.
-Were there details or tips you had missed while trying to remember the steps?
+Watch a how-to video and once done write down all of the steps, see how accurate you were able to take in, and listen to the information.
+Were there details or tips you missed while trying to remember the steps?

 Try doing this with things you are interested in as well as things you are not.
 Is there a difference in your recollection abilities?